5 Powerful Employee Engagement Models That Leaders Should Know

 10. Foster Community

-A work environment that focuses on fostering good, positive, and long-term connections between people is vital to fully engage a workforce.
+A work environment that focuses on fostering good, positive, and long-term connections between people is vital to engage a workforce fully.

 11. Serve Customers

-To provide a seamless customer service experience, it's important to note that motivated workers are more likely to succeed in these endeavors.
-Happy employees are more likely to be available, helpful, and attentive to customer satisfaction.
+To provide a seamless customer service experience, it’s important to note that motivated workers are more likely to succeed in these endeavors.
+In addition, happy employees are more likely to be available, helpful, and attentive to customer satisfaction.